The Philippines is now a missionary sending nation, as Christianity declines in the U.S.

 Towards the 19th century, America was the beacon of Christianity.
 Hundreds, if not thousands of American missionaries, came to the Philippines and established churches.

 In the late 1990s, Jesus is Lord (JIL) Charismatic movement became the fastest-growing church in and outside the Philippines.
-We have also found a place in the Vatican where the Philippines is the most visited country by the Pope.
+The University of Santo Tomas (UST), established in 1611, is the only “Pontifical and Royal” university outside the Vatican.

 In 2020, Cardinal Luis Antonio Tagle became “Prefect of the Vatican Congregation for the Evangelization of Peoples” under the Roman Curia, responsible for missionary work.

 Today, Evangelicalism is strong in the country.
-One of the country’s fastest-growing Christian churches is Christ Commission Fellowship, founded in 1984.
+One of the country’s fastest-growing Christian churches is Christ Commission Fellowship (CCF), established in 1984.

-Its social media reach alone is more significant than the USA’s largest churches combined.
-It has more than 500,000 followers on YouTube; 1.5 Million followers in social media.
+Christ’s Commission Fellowship social media reach has more followers than the USA’s largest churches combined.
+It has more than 500,000 followers on YouTube; over 1.5 Million followers in social media.

-In 2019, CCF had over 100,000 members and 70 satellites in the Philippines alone.
+In 2019, CCF had over 100,000 members and 70 satellites in the Philippines.
 It has 600 small groups in East Asia and over 12,000 house churches and small groups in South Asia.

 CCF International satellites located in 40 countries that include churches in Australia, Canada, France, Germany, HK, Italy, Japan, Kuwait, Macao, Malaysia, Netherlands, New Zealand, Norway, Oman, Poland, Qatar, Saudi Arabia, and Singapore.